 You can’t fight the rich, so why not join them?
 Here’s how:

 Getting admitted to business school is the hardest part.
-If you can’t get into a “top” school, you’re wasting your time.
+If you can’t get into a 'top' school, you’re wasting your time.
 For obvious reasons, more and more people want to get an MBA, and more and more shitty schools have started offering shitty MBA programs, so MBAs are a dime a dozen in the US.
-You have to focus on one of the 25 or so best schools and ignore the other ones, because your prospects of getting a top job on Wall St. diminish rapidly when you graduate from Northern Eastern Southern Cocksucker State.
+Coming from abroad, it's easier to get lured in by the crap ones, so I'd recommend hitting up some forums (yes it's totally lame but you're doing an MBA, you're not exactly Rick Ross).
+You have to focus on one of the 25 or so best schools and ignore the other ones, because your prospects of getting a top job on Wall Street/in the Sushi Samba building diminish rapidly when you graduate from Northern Eastern Southern Cocksucker State.
 Only 10 to 20 percent of applicants get into the worthwhile institutions, so you’ve got your work cut out for you.

-Business schools are obsessed with statistics—namely GPAs and GMAT scores—because that’s how they convince saps like you to spend $100,000 on tuition.
-The higher the average GPA and GMAT score for an admitted student, the “smarter” the student, and therefore, the more exclusive the school.
-That means that if you fucked off in college, or if you suck at standardized tests, I can’t help ya pal.
+Business schools are obsessed with statistics because that’s how they convince saps like you to spend £100,000 on tuition.
+The 'smarter' the student, and therefore, the more exclusive the school.
+That means that if you fucked off in university, or if you suck at standardised tests, I can’t help ya pal.
 Sorry.
 Time to go back to mopping floors and playing scratch cards.

-The next thing schools look at is your work experience and extracurricular activities, which are difficult to quantify, but almost more important than grades and GMAT scores.
-The good news is that business schools pride themselves on the diversity of their student bodies, and most of the bros and hos who apply to Business School are investment bankers and consultants—so your experience interning for a digital fashion start-up and “helping” with your friend’s music video will be a breath of fresh air for the admissions committee, as will your recommendation letters from people who aren’t your fraternity brothers.
+The next thing schools look at is your work experience and extracurricular activities, which are difficult to quantify, but almost more important than grades.
+The good news is that business schools pride themselves on the diversity of their student bodies, and most of the bros and hos who apply to Business School are investment bankers and consultants — so your experience interning for a digital fashion start-up and 'helping' with your friend’s music video will be a breath of fresh air for the admissions committee, as will your recommendation letters from people who aren’t your fraternity brothers.

 Paying for It

 Unfortunately, most scholarships are probably off the table for you.
-If you’re a white male who hasn’t invented a perpetual motion machine and volunteered in several African countries, you’re completely screwed, and though there are typically more scholarships available for women, minorities, and the foreign-born, at most elite institutions, these will be taken by super-achievers who have already accomplished more with their lives than you ever will.
-Even if you luck out and get one, very few will cover all of your tuition, not to mention the money you will continue to spend on rent, deli salads, partying, and, as you go through business school, actual clothes a grown-up wears to work.
+If you’re a white male who hasn’t invented a perpetual motion machine and volunteered in several African countries, you’re completely screwed, and though there are typically more scholarships available for women, minorities, and us foreigners, at most elite institutions these will be taken by super-achievers who have already accomplished more with their lives than you ever will.
+Even if you luck out and get one, very few will cover all of your tuition, not to mention the money you will continue to spend on rent, deli salads, partying, trips home, and, as you go through business school, actual clothes a grown-up wears to work.

-Some of you will have the luxury of hitting up the Bank of Mom, Dad, Stepmom, Stepdad, Rich Uncle, or Wealthy Suitor, etc., but if that isn’t an option either, don’t fret.
+Some of you will have the luxury of hitting up the Bank of Mum, Dad, Stepmum, Stepdad, Rich Uncle, or Wealthy Suitor, etc., but if that isn’t an option either, don’t fret.
 Just getting into business school means that you’re already part of the 1 percent in the eyes of our nation’s financial institutions.
-That means you’re eligible for loans so large and uncollateralized that they would make even the most spendthrift subprime Floridian homebuyer splooge his pants.
+That means you’re eligible for loans so large and uncollateralised that they would make even the most spendthrift subprime Floridian homebuyer cum in his pants.
 With only an admissions letter, yours truly was able to borrow almost six figures, even without providing a Social Security Number.
+Seriously.

 I remember hearing this word a lot when I was at b-school, so I though I’d include it as a section.
 Upon further reflection, I have no fucking idea what it means, so let’s move on.